 DPDK physical interface rings setup

 In the previous section we’ve described how some hugepages memory is allocated to Contrail DPDK vRouter.
-This memory is mainly used by the DPDK vrouter to create DPDK rings for the physical interface.
+This memory is mainly used by the DPDK vRouter to create DPDK rings for the physical interface.

 Contrail DPDK vRouter will create 2 DPDK rings for each polling core (which are defined into CPU_LIST parameter).
 DPDK rings are circular arrays of RX and TX descriptors that a pointing mbufs in which the packet content is stored.
 All mbufs for each TX/RX pair are stored into a single mempool memory area, they are representing an interface queue.

-Following parameters are used for DPDK vrouter physical NIC configuration:
+Following parameters are used for DPDK vRouter physical NIC configuration:

 --vr_mempool_sz : is used to define mempool memory size.
 Default value is 16384.